-As a result of the coronavirus crisis as described in Note 1.D, in the reporting period the Company examined the effects of the coronavirus pandemic on its properties in each of the periods ended March 31, June 30 and September 30 by means of, inter alia, external valuers.
-In order to adjust the value of the properties as at December 31, 2020, and further to the process the Company performed in the reporting period, the Company engaged external valuers as it does every year and obtained valuations for the Group's investment properties for the purpose of estimating their fair value as at December 31, 2020.
+As a result of the coronavirus crisis as described in Note 1.D, in 2020 the Company examined the effects of the coronavirus pandemic on its properties by means of, inter alia, external valuers.
 In the framework of these examinations and taking into consideration the effects of the coronavirus pandemic, an analysis was performed of the nature and mix of the tenants at the various properties including their financial strength, collection rates and the effect of the crisis on the renewal of existing contracts and rental of available space.
-According to the valuations that were performed as at December 31, 2020, in the reporting year the Company recorded negative valuation in the amount of NIS 51,868 thousand most of which derived from the negative valuation of the Company's properties in London in the amount of NIS 86,114 thousand.
-The main reasons for this negative valuation are: a slight increase in the discount rates, a decrease in forecasted rent payments mainly from available space and the longer time that is expected to occupy presently unoccupied properties.
-On the other hand the Company recorded positive valuation in Switzerland in the amount of NIS 31,146 thousand with the rest of the valuation being attributed to France and Israel.
+According to the valuations that were performed as at December 31, 2020, in 2020 the Company recorded negative valuation in the amount of NIS 51,868 thousand most of which derived from the negative valuation of the Company's properties in London in the amount of NIS 86,114 thousand.
+The main reasons for this negative valuation are: a slight increase in the discount rates, a decrease in forecasted rent payments mainly from available space.